MEET TONY aka SUPERMAN

 Written by Tony's Mom

 Fast forward to today, Tony has had all of his surgeries, most were 100% successful but his last open heart surgery he did suffer from minor strokes.
-He recently has had a few small seizures and is followed by a team of doctors, medical specialists and developmental therapists.
-He is essentially non-verbal and has severe cognitive delays, developmental delays a neurological vision impairment.
+He recently started to have very mild seizures and is followed by a team of doctors, medical specialists and developmental therapists.
+He is essentially non-verbal and has severe cognitive delays, developmental delays and CVI.
 He also rarely sleeps through the night.
 I joke and say that I have the worlds oldest newborn because he wakes every few hours.
 He is still in diapers and can't be left alone, much like a small child.
 For us, our biggest challenge now is Autism and Prader Willi like symptoms of Hyperphagia.
 Tony is low functioning which makes his daily life very difficult.
-He still loves to interact with adults and is very affectionate and loving, however, as he becomes older, he has developed a lot of difficult behaviors similar to children with Autism.
+He still loves to interact with adults and is very affectionate and loving.
+As he has become older he has developed a lot of difficult behaviors that we think are due to frustration, but since he can't communicate, most of the time we are clueless.
 He has great respective skills and a very funny sense of humor.
-Tony LOVES sensory input, so some of his favorite things are playing in water, listening to music, playing on his ipad and movement activities like swinging and jumping.
+Tony has the worlds BEST laugh!
+He is obsessed with watching Mickey Mouse Clubhouse and he LOVES sensory input, so some of his favorite things are playing in water, listening to music, playing on his iPad and movement activities like swinging and jumping.
 He is a beautiful, loving little boy who I believe has extreme potential.

 To us, Tony is Superman.
-He has donated his stem cells, blood, skin, baby teeth, hair and brain scans all to help researchers understand ADNP and genetic Autism.
+He is so strong and he works very hard every day!
+He has donated his stem cells, blood, skin, baby teeth, hair, brain scans and medical records all to help researchers understand ADNP Syndrome and genetic Autism.
 He has been in many clinical trial based studies and is currently participating in a very important publication for ADNP.
-He is the driving force that moved me to start the ADNP Facebook Parent Support Page, the ADNP Kids Resesrch Foundation and ADNPkids.com.
+He is the driving force that moved me to create and build the ADNP Facebook Parent Support Page, ADNPkids.com and the ADNP Kids Research Foundation.
 He is the hardest working little boy, he goes to school everyday and then does therapy 6 days a week.
 I believe he has a higher purpose in this life.
 He has no idea just how many children he is helping or how strong he is.
 He is for sure a “superhero”, he is our little Superman!

 - ADNP - The Medical Odyssey of a Undiagnosed Child